Body

 15) Light candles & play spa music (Dean Evenson is my fav)

-16) Centering, deep breathing or breathwork
+16) Centering, deep breathing like Wim Hoff breathwork

 17) Trade a foot rub or shoulder massage with your partner or kiddo